github/docs/content/billing/managing-your-license-for-github-enterprise/troubleshooting-license-usage-for-github-enterprise.md

 ## About unexpected license usage

 If the number of consumed licenses for your enterprise is unexpected, you can review your consumed license report to audit your license usage across all your enterprise deployments and subscriptions.
-For more information, see "[Viewing license usage for GitHub Enterprise](/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise)" and "[Viewing the subscription and usage for your enterprise account](/billing/managing-billing-for-your-github-account/viewing-the-subscription-and-usage-for-your-enterprise-account)."
+For more information, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise)" and "[AUTOTITLE](/billing/managing-billing-for-your-github-account/viewing-the-subscription-and-usage-for-your-enterprise-account)."

 If you find errors, you can try troubleshooting steps.